 Ignoring The Signs That It’s Time to Stop Drinking

 We went up on the roof and somebody tried to make small talk with me about what I did.
 I slurred my way through an explanation of being a teacher but training to be a health coach and all I was going to do with that.
-She took a look at my smokes and my overall sloppiness and asked, “Shouldn’t you be healthy?”
+She took one look at my cigarettes and drunken sloppiness and asked, “Shouldn’t you be healthy?”

-This would’ve been a great point for me to realize that the problem was bigger than what the Self Help aisle could offer by way of solutions and that professional help was going to be needed.
-How many potential a-ha moments did I let slip by?
+This would’ve been a great point for me to realize that the problem was bigger than what the Self Help aisle could offer.
+I’m certain I woke up mortified the next day.
+It should’ve been a wake-up call.
+There were a lot of mornings like that in my life.
+How many potential “a-ha” moments did I let slip by?

 That stubbornness is exactly why it took me six years to get it together instead of two or three.
 I try to not do the thing where I look back and say, “what if…”, but not getting help sooner and not recognizing just how bad things had gotten for me are some of the biggest regrets of my life.

 A Case Study In What NOT To Do

 I don’t dwell on it too much, but I can say with utmost confidence that my life would be greatly improved had I done more sooner.
 Conversely, my life would be total shit had I never done anything at all, so I take both lessons at face value and try to move positively forward from there.